 - Template Data includes information you enter when completing our automated legal document templates.

 - Usage Data includes information about how you use our website, your session activity, and how you use our products and services.

 - We collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
-For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
+For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature or the frequency with which certain enquiries are made, so that we develop resources to deal with common questions more efficiently.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 - When you complete some of our automated legal document templates, you may have to, or choose to, provide Special Categories of Personal Data about yourself in order to complete your document fully.
 Special Categories of Personal Data include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
-In these cases, you will be asked to consent to us processing this kind of information about you (for the purpose only of creating your document) before being asked to provide it.
-If you do not give your consent, you may not be able to complete your document.
+In these cases, unless otherwise authorised by data protection law, you will be asked to consent to us processing this kind of information about you (for the purpose only of creating your document) before being asked to provide it.
+If you do not give your consent, when necessary, you may not be able to complete your document.
 Otherwise, we do not collect any Special Categories of Personal Data about you.
 Nor do we collect any information about criminal convictions and offences.